ChoGGi/CuteButtons/README.md

 mosaic.png
 mosaic.hover.png (if using *Hover.css)
 ```
-* and place in the chrome folder along with the CSS files
+* and place in the chrome directory along with the CSS files